This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 As with many houseplants, a jade plant can regrow lost leaves if the damage is not too severe.
 But with large or old jade plants, a leaf that has been dropped may not grow back.

-It takes several months to a year for the plant to regrow its leaves after falling off.
+The plant takes several months to a year to regrow its leaves after falling off.
 Dropping jade plant leaves is usually not harmful unless the leaf’s stem breaks with it when you drop it; there is a chance of bacterial or fungal infections.

-To minimize leaf breakage, hold the stem of the jade plant leaf between your thumb and forefinger gently but firmly near where it joins the base of the leaf.
+To minimize leaf breakage, gently hold the stem of the jade plant leaf between your thumb and forefinger and firmly near where it joins the base of the leaf.

 How Do You Fix a Broken Jade Plant?

 Jade plants are succulents and very easy to take care of.
-Regular watering may lead to weak stems and branches, but if the plant doesn’t have any leaves and has dry soil, it might need help.
+Regular watering may lead to weak stems and branches, but if the plant has no leaves and dry soil, it might need help.

 Gather small rocks around it to help stabilize it, then transfer the broken part into fresh soil in another pot.

-When a jade plant has no leaves, the stem may be broken, or there could be no stem at all.
+When a jade plant has no leaves, the stem may be broken, or there could be no stem.
 This extreme situation needs urgent care if you don’t want all your hard work getting that plant back to health to go to nothing.

 The good news is that when the stem is not entirely broken, there’s a high chance your jade plant will be just fine.
 If you have roots, cut off the branch’s top, replant it and treat it well until it’s growing well again.